To ensure the longevity and protection of your subfloor, it is essential to waterproof it.

 Place fans at high settings, aimed at the damaged section, until the subfloor is dry.

-Use a moisture meter to verify that the subfloor is entirely dry.
+Finally, use a moisture meter to verify the subfloor is entirely dry.

 Frequently Asked Questions(FAQ)